Cannondale Cross Country

 Please Note for Race Registration:

-– Please bring valid photographic I.D with you such as a driving
+– Please bring valid photographic I.D with you such as a driving licence or passport.

 – No British Cycling Race Licence or Membership is required except for Expert and Elite.